The Sims 4: Post-release

-EA affirmed their commitment to long-term support of the game in 2021, citing a "shift across the entire games industry to support and nurture our communities long-term".
-In IGNs re-evaluation of the game in 2024, Sarah Thwaites praised The Sims 4 as "maintaining the bar for life simulators", and highlighted the game's strong community support.
-In an October 2022 livestream, Maxis announced a partnership with mod distribution platform CurseForge to provide an official distribution method for The Sims 4 mods and custom content.
-Following growing criticism of bugs and instability in the game, Maxis "assembled a team" in 2024 to focus on more frequent bug fix updates, as well as better performance.
+Maxis announced a partnership with mod distribution platform CurseForge in 2022 to provide an official distribution method for The Sims 4 mods and custom content.

 EA announced in September 2022 that The Sims 4 base game would become free-to-play on all platforms, starting from October 18, 2022.
 This makes The Sims 4 the fourth free-to-play entry in the series, following The Sims Social, The Sims FreePlay, and The Sims Mobile.
 For a limited time, existing players who had previously purchased the game were entitled to a free copy of the Desert Luxe Kit, a DLC pack containing a small variety of furniture and Build mode items.

 Maxis also revealed in the October 2022 livestream that a new title in The Sims series is in development, under the working title of "Project Rene", and showed footage of potential game functions, such as co-op multiplayer in Build mode and cross-compatibility with desktop and mobile platforms.
 Multiplayer is expected to be a core feature of the game.
 "Project Rene" is set to be a free-to-play title, and is not intended to be a direct successor to The Sims 4.
-In July 2025, EA president Laura Miele clarified that Project Rene would be developed alongside continued updates for The Sims 4, as the company had officially decided not to develop a potential The Sims 5.
+In July 2025, EA president Laura Miele stated that "Project Rene" would be developed in parallel with continued updates for The Sims 4, and cited the large number of existing DLC packs as the reason a direct sequel is not in development.